9 min read

 2. No Property Limit

-Most DSCR lenders don’t limit the number of properties you can get financed.
+Most lenders don’t limit the number of properties you can get financed.
 You won’t need to pay off a previous property to invest in the next one.
 This can be a great option for those who want to expand their portfolio but find traditional loans limiting.

 3. Easier to Qualify

-DSCR loans aren’t concerned with your finances, making them much easier to qualify for.
+This loan isn't concerned with your finances, making them much easier to qualify for.
 All you need to do is find a profitable property.
 Since you won’t need to provide too much liquid capital upfront, it even works for the self-employed.

 4. Quicker Applications